 Stop eating dessert

-High-dose fructose causes or worsens insulin resistance more profoundly than any other food.
+High-dose fructose can induce fatty liver and insulin resistance.
 The simplest way to reverse insulin resistance is to stop eating dessert or dessert-like foods.

-No desserts.
+That means no desserts.
 No cakes.
 No fruit juice.
 No sweetened yogurt.
 No granola bars.
 No dried fruit.
 No dates.
 No agave.
 No honey.
-No “natural fruit sugar” Paleo desserts.
-Read: Why I Ask Some Patients to Quit Dessert.
+No “natural fruit sugar” healthy desserts.

 Magnesium deficiency may be a significant contributor to insulin resistance.
 Fortunately, supplementing magnesium has been shown to improve insulin resistance.